Which characters do you kill, when do you kill them, and why?

 I could also point to Jenny Shepard, but I feel I might have exhausted the subject in my earlier rant.
 I presume they were going for the Boromir effect, but they failed horrendously and if nothing else allowed her to die being the kick-ass spy she is.

 Instead, I would like to point out some well-written, well handled character deaths in television mysteries.
 If it wasn’t already obvious, spoilers for everything from here on out:

 Barb’s death in Stranger Things facilitates Nancy Byers’ character development but also happens late enough into the story that viewers have grown fond of her as a character outside her relationship to Nancy and Steve.
 We all relate to her, because we’ve all been in her situation.
 She’s a lovable character, and we’re all hurt to see her die.

 Paul Spector’s death in season 3 of The Fall gives everyone a bleak, painful combination of anger and horrid satisfaction, and it perfectly captures the mood of the entire show.
-The Fall is a great example of timing the villain’s demise perfectly, in order to give the satisfaction of a concrete ending and also a sense of discomfort at death itself.
+The Fall is a great example of timing the villain’s demise perfectly, in order to give the satisfaction of a concrete ending but the realism of an imperfect, bitter ending.

 I’ll say only this on the matter of killing your villain: Harry Potter would have been really boring if Voldemort had died in book 4.